bob1de/btrfs-backup/README.rst

     $ btrfs-backup /home /backup/home

-If you really want to store backups of different subvolumes at the same location, you have to specify a prefix using the ``--snapshot-prefix`` option.
+If you really want to store backups of different subvolumes at the same location, you have to specify a prefix using the ``-p/--snapshot-prefix`` option.
 Without that, ``btrfs-backup`` can't distinguish between your different backup chains and will mix them up.
 Using the example from above, it could look like the following: